CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/step-by-step-list.md

 ---
 title: Step-by-step list
 date: 2017-02-13
+description: Example markup for creating a visually compelling set of steps.
 menu:
   main:
     parent: components
 ---
 A step-by-step list is used to indicate a sequence of actions someone must take in order to complete a process.

 {{< step-by-step-list >}}